bstopp/puppet-aem/README.md

 #### Define: `aem::crx:package`

 Manages an AEM CRX Package; allows for saving packages via a file (in the crx-quickstart/install directory) or posted to the CRX Package Manager API.
-For examples, see the [wiki](docs/AEM-CRX-Package.md).
+For examples, see the [wiki][].

 ##### `name`
 Namevar.
 Required.